Functional Differences Between Acousto-Optic Modulators and Acousto-Optic Deflectors

 sin(θ)=λfa/va

-AODs are also typically operated in the Bragg regime to maximize the diffraction efficiency into the desired order.
-The ability to rapidly change the deflection angle by varying the RF frequency makes AODs suitable for applications such as laser scanning microscopy, optical trapping, and laser projection systems.
+AODs are often used within the Bragg regime in order to maximize efficiency of diffraction in an order that is desired.
+The capability to change the deflection angle through varying the RF frequency makes them ideal for applications like the laser scanning microscope, optical trapping or laser projection system.

 3. Direct Comparison